A quadratically enriched count of rational curves: Introduction

 \subsection{Background}

 A degree $d$ rational plane curve over $\bbb{C}$ is a map $u: \bbb{P}_{\bbb{C}}^1 \to \bbb{P}_{\bbb{C}}^2$ given by $u([s:t]) = [u_0(s,t), u_1(s,t), u_2(s,t)]$ where the $u_i$ are homogeneous polynomials of degree $d$.
 A dimension count shows that one expects to have finitely many degree $d$ rational plane curves passing through $3d-1$ points.
 For $d=1$, such curves are the lines through two points.
 For $d=2$, they are the conics through five.
-Over $\bbb{C}$, the number of such curves, $N_d$, is independent of the generally chosen points, and the first values are given by
+Over $\bbb{C}$, the number of such curves, $N_d$, is independent of the choice of points, provided the points are in general position, and the first values are given by

 The number $N_4 = 620$ was first computed by Zeuthen~\cite{Zeuthen} in 1873.
 In the early 1990's, building on ideas of Gromov~\cite{Gromov} and Witten~\cite{Witten88,Witten90}, a general approach to curve counting problems was formulated~\cite{Kontsevich-Manin,McDuff-Salamon,Ruan-Tian94,Ruan-Tian}, which has come to be known as Gromov-Witten theory.
 An early success of Gromov-Witten theory was a simple recursive formula giving $N_d$ for $d \geq 5$.
 Another road-mark was the virtual enumeration of rational curves on the quintic threefold in agreement with mirror symmetry~\cite{Kontsevich_Enumeration,Givental,LLY}.